pauladaly/pands-project/README.md

 1. Dimensions of the dataset
 2. Viewed the data
 3. Statistical summary of all the attributes
-4. Breakdown of the data by the class variable
+4. Patterns within the data set

 ### 4.3.1 Dimensions of the dataset
 To get a better understanding of the amount of data that was within the data set I ran the following python code to view the dimensions of the data set.